nllz/IRTF-HRPC/draft-glossary.md

 Glossary
 ========

 In the analysis of existing RFCs central design and technical concepts have been found which impact human rights.
 This is an initial glossary of concepts that could bridge human rights discourse and technical vocabulary.
-Thesee definitions should be improved and further aligned with existing RFCs.
+These definitions should be improved and further aligned with existing RFCs.

 Accessibility
 : Full Internet Connectivity as described in {{RFC4084}} to provide unfettered access to the Internet